ottogroup/pixaris/README.md

 ### Summary

-To utilize Pixaris for evaluating your experiments, you will always need a `DatasetLoader`, `ImageGenerator`, `DataWriter`, and `args`.
+To utilize Pixaris for evaluating your experiments, you will always need a `DatasetLoader`, `ImageGenerator`, `ExperimentHandler`, and `args`.
 Once all components are defined, they will be passed to an orchestration function like `generate_images_based_on_dataset`.
 This function is responsible for loading the data, executing the experiment, and saving the results.

 For each component, we offer several options to choose from.
 For example, the `DatasetLoader` includes the `GCPDatasetLoader` for accessing data in Google Cloud Storage and a separate `LocalDatasetLoader` for accessing local evaluation data.
 Additionally, you have the flexibility to implement your own component tailored to your specific needs.
 Attached is an overview of the various components and their implementations.